phpearth/docs/general/date-time.md

----
-title: "How to work with date and time in PHP?"
+# How to work with date and time in PHP?
-updated: "October 23, 2015"
-permalink: "/faq/php-date-and-time/"
----

 [DateTime](http://php.net/manual/en/class.datetime.php) class provides a nice object oriented interface when working with date and time.
 It has all the